ROSL at Home

 With the clubhouse closed due to the ongoing coronavirus pandemic, we have all been finding ways to stay connected and engaged with the outside world.
 For the young musicians, artists and writers we have the privilege of supporting, it is also their aim to stay creative.
 Take a look below at some of the ways in which ROSL alumni are making sure their artistic output isn't diminished by the isolation we all find ourselves currently in.

-In 2019, ROSL presented an exhibition exploring the theme of Architecture and one of the featured artists, Graham Martin, has shared his story of art in isolation with us.
-Read how he is adapting to working from home and what plans have had to change as a result of quarantine.
+In 2019, ROSL presented an exhibition exploring the theme of Architecture and one of the featured artists, Mairi Timoney, has shared her story of art in isolation with us.
+Read how she is adapting to working from home and what plans have had to change as a result of quarantine.

 In today's ROSL at Home video, Visual Arts Curator Eilidh McCormick speaks to ROSL alumni artist and founder of #ArtistSupportPledge, Matthew Burrows, to find out more about the creative initiative he founded as a reaction to COVID-19, which aims to bolster the income of artists when other sources have been lost as a result of the pandemic.